phoebe-project/phoebe2/README.md

 ### 2.3.13 - estimator.ebai with wide eclipse fix

-* fix bug that raised internal error when running ebai on an eclipse with width larger than 0.25 in phase.
+* fix bug (but not really - see 2.3.18) that raised internal error when running ebai on an eclipse with width larger than 0.25 in phase.
 Note that these systems will still return nans as ebai is not well-suited to these systems, but the internal error will no longer occur.

 ### 2.3.12 - plot univariate distributions latex label fix